 Click here to access the full Theory of Change curriculum.

-Currently, the international development community (practitioners and donors alike) shows great interest in using a theory of change (TOC) as the development hypothesis for programs and activities.
-The reasons for this shift are many.
+The international development community (practitioners and donors alike) routinely use a theory of change (TOC) as the development hypothesis for programs and activities.
 Compared to other processes, developing a TOC requires a more in-depth causal analysis of issues—an analysis that is rooted in a rigorous and evolving evidence base.
 Developing and using a TOC builds a common understanding among stakeholders around the actions needed to achieve desired changes.
 Additionally, a TOC allows for efficient monitoring, learning, and evaluation based on a clear and testable set of hypotheses.

 Diverse guidance exists on how to best design and use a TOC.
-In this curriculum, we present one method that does its best to align to the requirements of creating a development hypothesis for a Development Food Security Activity (DFSA) funded by USAID’s Office of Food for Peace (FFP).
-Previous experience in program and TOC development, participant feedback from six years of TOPS workshops, and input from the FFP Monitoring and Evaluation Team all help to craft this curriculum.
-We update it each year to align with the most current FFP guidance for DFSA implementers and to share new methods for strengthening staff capacity in TOC development and use.
+In this curriculum, we present one method that does its best to align to the requirements of creating a development hypothesis for a Resilience Food Security Activity (RFSA) funded by USAID’s Bureau of Humanitarian Assistance (BHA).
+We update it each year to align with the most current BHA guidance for RFSA implementers and to share new methods for strengthening staff capacity in TOC development and use.